-Note, you’ll want to review the California Department of Fish & Wildlife regulations for all updated rules.
-If you plan to cook and eat crab you catch, you should first conduct your own research regarding crab consumption guidelines and advisories.
+Note, you’ll want to review crabbing guidelines at your state’s applicable regulatory agency regarding all updated rules, seasons, bag limits, etc. If you plan to cook and eat crab you catch, you should first conduct your own research regarding crab consumption guidelines and advisories.

 Please keep in mind that links in my posts are affiliate links.
 As an Amazon Associate and Walmart Affiliate I earn from qualifying purchases.
 If you go through them to make a purchase, I will earn a commission.
 Earning commissions enables me to write, manage and maintain this free blog for readers like you.

 From the research my wife and I did, you’re going to want a 10-12 foot ocean/surf fishing rod and an 6000 (or 60) to 8000 (or 80) reel.

 The rod size is self explanatory.
 The reason you’ll want a rod this size is that the longer rods are more substantial in their construction and you’ll need this because of the weight you’ll be casting and reeling in due to the crab snare weight, snare bait and the crabs you’ve snared.
 Also, you’ll be fighting against ocean current when reeling the crab(s) in.